 There is no specific or single methodology of money laundering.
-As in many other subject areas, a schematic model was built to cover as many money laundering methodologies as possible conceptually.
+As in many other subject areas, a schematic model was built to conceptually cover as many money laundering methodologies as possible.

 The Three Stages Of Money Laundering

-In the case of money laundering, this model was derived from money laundering methodologies that have been uncovered by law enforcement and government authorities.
-In practice, and despite the variety of methods employed, the laundering process is accomplished in three primary stages of which this model comprises.
+In the case of money laundering, this model was derived from money laundering methodologies uncovered by law enforcement and government authorities.
+In practice, and despite the variety of methods employed, this model’s laundering process is accomplished in three primary stages.